Editorial rating:

 Once you download the app and create an account, you’ll access the main menu.
 You’ll find a welcome message from a customer service rep in your inbox, which includes a self-assessment exercise to help you find the right circles to join.
 You can take a look around, view the hosts’ profiles, see the topics covered, and get a feel for how the app works.
 You must begin a seven-day free trial in order to attend a meeting or workshop.

-Circles, which is what they call the support groups, are audio-only, available daily at multiple times, and can be found on the Home tab.
+Circles, which are what they call the support groups, are audio-only, available daily at multiple times, and can be found on the Home tab.
 Scroll through the list of scheduled circles to join, or you can set a reminder to attend.
 Once you enter a circle or Masterclass workshop, you’ll be placed on mute.
 There are hand-raise, heart, and unmute buttons at the bottom of the screen for you to use to participate in meetings or workshops.

 While circles are offered daily and run by vetted facilitators, Masterclasses aren’t offered as often and are run by professional partners and outside users.
 Members can also host their own peer support meetings at any time.
 Just click on ‘Guide a Room,’ choose a topic, and the meeting will appear on the main menu for others to join.
 Keep in mind that the peer-led support groups are not led by mental health professionals.

-How Much Does the Circles App Cost?
+How Much Does Circles Cost?

 Circles App Discounts